Huawei/containerops/component/java/document/javadoc/README.md

 ### Parameters
 - `git-url` where your code is located
-- `target`  where your package file to upload, curl -i -X PUT -T file target
+- `target`  where you want the file to upload, curl -i -X PUT -T file target
 ### Versions 1.0.0